hahminlew/hahminlew.github.io/_pages/about.md

 ---
 I'm an AI Researcher at [Klleon](https://klleon.io/).

-My research interest is **image or video synthesis** on computer vision and graphics.
-I'm a curious and challenging spirit, and I'm open-minded about studying new research areas.
-I'm currently involving the research topics as follows:
+My interest is to solve meaningful data-driven real-world problems through AI / ML systems, currently based on computer vision and machine learning.
+I'm a curious and challenging spirit, and open-minded about studying new research areas.
+My recent projects are as follows:
  - Neural Talking Head Synthesis
  - Head Swapping
  - Image Animation

 And the research areas that I have recently become interested in, and studying are:
+- Score-based Generative Modeling & Diffusion Probailistic Modeling
 - 3D-aware Image Synthesis
-- Score-based Generative Modeling & Diffusion Probailistic Modeling

 ## Conference Publications